volodymyrprokopyuk/kotlin-sdp/README.md

   OAuth 2.0.
 Linux source code is publicly available, yet when properly secured, Linux is hard secure operating system
 - **Least common mechanism**.
-Mechanisms to access a resource should not be shared between multiple subjects to gain access to a resource.
+Mechanisms to access a resource should not be shared between subjects subjects to gain access to a resource.
 Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
 Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
 - **Minimize attack surface area**.
-Asses risks introduced by a new feature, then adapt feature design and define security controls to minimize the attack surface area.
+Asses security risks introduced by a new feature, then adapt feature design and define security controls to minimize the attack surface area.
 Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better